Third Phase of CAMH’s Queen Street Redevelopment Project

 Temerty Centre for Brain Stimulation

-“Therapeutic neighbourhood” where clients can choose programs that enhance and support their recovery, such as yoga, the arts, and life skills
+‘Therapeutic neighbourhood’ where clients can choose skill development and other types of programming to enhance and support their recovery, such as life skills, yoga, and the arts.

 Research and Education facilities